Artideusz/Artideusz.github.io/content/posts/playing-with-hugo-01.md

 +++
 date = '2024-12-02T20:57:47+01:00'
 draft = false
-title = 'Hugo Journey - Part 1'
+title = 'Playing with Hugo - Part 1'
+menus = 'main'
+tags  = ['miscellaneous']
 +++

 # What is Hugo?

 Hugo is a static site generator written in Go.
 It provides a very easy way to create static sites.
+It has good and painless integration with Github Pages.

-## Installing hugo
+# Installing hugo

 Hugo is available as an official package in the [arch repository](https://archlinux.org/packages/extra/x86_64/hugo/).
 It can be installed via: